 Instructions

-- Start off by frying the chopped onions in the oil until soft and translucent, say 1 to 2 minutes.
-Then add the garlic and fry for another 30 seconds to 1 minute.
+- saute chopped onions in oil over medium heat until soft and translucent.
+Then add the chopped garlic and saute for another 30 seconds to 1 minute.

-- Followed by the mincemeat, add it to the above and fry until the mince is browned and no longer pink.
+- Add the ground beef to the sauted aromatics and cook until the beef is browned and no longer pink.

-- Add the rest of the ingredients and simmer on medium heat for another 5 to 8 minutes.
-When adding the stock cube, crumble into the sauce or add to the sauce and use the back of a ladle to break it into the sauce.
-Mix to combine
+- Add chopped tomatoes, tomato paste, Worcestershire sauce, chopped parsley, dried oregano, bay leaves, salt, black pepper, red pepper flakes, beef stock and simmer on medium heat for another 5 to 8 minutes.
+(When adding the stock cube, crumble into the sauce or add to the sauce and use the back of a ladle to break it into the sauce.
+Mix to combine)1 Beef bouillon cube, 2 tablespoon tomato paste, 1 teaspoon dried oregano, 400 g canned chopped tomatoes, 2 Bay leaves, Handful fresh parsley chopped, 2 tablespoon Worcestershire sauce, red pepper flakes

-- Whilst you are waiting for the sauce to simmer, boil the spaghetti according to instructions with salt (cooks between 7 to 10 minutes or until al dente).
-Drain but reserve about 1 cup of the pasta water.
+- Whilst you are waiting for the sauce to simmer, boil the spaghetti according to the packet instructions in salted water (cooks between 7 to 10 minutes or until al dente).
+Reserve about 1 cup of the pasta water then drain.

-- Add about a half a cup of water to the mince sauce and mix to combine.
+- Add about half a cup of pasta water to beef sauce or as needed if it is too thick and mix to combine.
 Continue to cook on low heat for another 15 minutes. (add more water if need be, stirring occasionally and keep an eye so it doesn’t burn) check for salt and pepper and adjust to preference.
-Take it off the heat and serve over spaghetti.
-You can even toss the spaghetti onto the mince sauce
+Take it off the heat and serve over spaghetti with grated Pecoroni/parmesan and fresh basil.
+You can even toss the spaghetti into the mince sauce

 Notes